How to Import Bank Statements into QuickBooks (Every Method)

 QBO (QuickBooks Online format) has a misleading name.
 Despite the label, this file format was originally designed for Web Connect in QuickBooks Desktop, not for the cloud-based QuickBooks Online product.
 It is a variant of the OFX (Open Financial Exchange) standard, formatted specifically for QuickBooks.
 Most US banks offer QBO file downloads from their online banking portals, making it the most widely available option for Desktop users.

 QFX (Quicken Financial Exchange) is a similar format designed for Quicken, but QuickBooks Desktop can import these files as well.
 The underlying data structure is nearly identical to QBO.
 If your bank only offers QFX downloads and not QBO, you can still use Web Connect without any conversion step.
+If your bank provides statements in PDF or a different format, you may need to convert them to OFX, QFX, or QIF before importing.

 Both formats contain transaction dates, amounts, payee descriptions, and a unique transaction ID for each entry.
 That transaction ID is significant because it allows QuickBooks to automatically detect duplicates during import, which is a notable advantage over CSV imports where no such identifier exists.